anthony-keogh/Azure-datascience-project-1/README.md

 Did you achieve your objective?

-Great marketing campaigns follow a consistent theme and promote a single or focused idea or goal
+    What was the consistent theme and goal.
+How can we measure this using quantitative analysis

 Product Marketing Campaign